IMMUNOLOGY AND IMMUNOPATHOLOGY

 Murphy K, Travers P., Walport M, Janeway's Immunobiologia, (2009) Saunders

-theoretical lessons with slides presentation (38 hours).
-4 hours of practical observation of cytology of the cells involved in the immune response.
+Due to the evolution of the pandemic from Sars-Cov2, modalities of lessons and exams could vary.
+The course usually consists of: lessons with slides presentation (48 hours).
+8 hours of practical observation of cytology of the cells involved in the immune response.

 Assessment methods and criteria